oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 VITE_OKTA_CLIENTID={yourClientID}
 ```

 These values are populated from the Okta CLI and the Supabase web interface.
+Make sure to replace the placeholder text with the real values.

 ### Set up Tailwind CSS